-What is the significance of being the second cooperating party?
+What is the significance of being the second versus third or subsequent cooperating party?
 Is there an 'immunity plus' or 'amnesty plus' option?

 The second firm to file an appropriately prepared application would receive a fine reduction of between 33 and 50 per cent.
 Employees or managers of the second applicant that actively cooperate with the Competition Authority would benefit from a reduction of between 33 and 100 per cent.